fossunited/forklore/README.md

 To get started with local development, follow these steps:

 - Clone this repository
-- Open this directory in termial, and run `yarn install`
+- Open this directory in terminal, and run `yarn install`
 - Start development server by running `yarn run dev`
 - The website should start running in `http://localhost:3000`